From Formal Language Theory to Statistical Learning: Finite Observability of Subregular Languages: Synthetic Experiments

 \subsection{Linear Separability}

 To empirically validate our theoretical results, we conducted controlled experiments on artificially generated languages.
-The goal of these experiments is not to maximize accuracy per se, but rather to visualize how linear separability manifests across different subregular classes when noise or sample size is varied.
+The goal of these experiments is not to maximize accuracy itself, but rather to visualize how linear separability manifests across different subregular classes when noise or sample size is varied.

-To keep the presentation concise and focused, we concentrate on three representative classes from the subregular hierarchy: \emph{Strictly Local (SL)}, \emph{Strictly Piecewise (SP)}, and \emph{Locally Threshold Testable (LTT)}.
-SL captures local adjacency constraints and provides the most transparent connection to phonotactic well-formedness.
-SP models long-distance restrictions, such as co-occurrence bans, which are common in phonology and morphology.
-Finally, LTT extends local tests with counting thresholds, allowing us to probe more complex phenomena and to examine how separability behaves as the constraints become richer.
+To keep the presentation concise and focused, we concentrate on three representative classes from the subregular hierarchy: \emph{Strictly Local ($\mathsf{SL}$)}, \emph{Strictly Piecewise ($\mathsf{SP}$)}, and \emph{Locally Threshold Testable ($\mathsf{LTT}$)}. $\mathsf{SL}$ captures local adjacency constraints and provides the most transparent connection to phonotactic well-formedness. $\mathsf{SP}$ models long-distance restrictions, such as co-occurrence bans, which are common in phonology and morphology.
+Finally, $\mathsf{LTT}$ extends local tests with counting thresholds, allowing us to probe more complex phenomena and to examine how separability behaves as the constraints become richer.

 For each class, we generate positive and negative examples according to the defining predicates, then train logistic regression models using the corresponding predicate features.
 By sweeping noise levels and training set sizes, we observe how empirical performance converges toward the theoretical guarantee of linear separability.